 - The first and most important is a well-managed maintenance work order backlog.
 This means that the responsibility for keeping the backlog current and accurate must be assigned to and accepted by a Maintenance person who has ready access to the information that makes this possible.
 I believe that this is a role that suits the Planner position because the Planner knows, or should know, the status of all work orders.

 Preparing and maintaining a good maintenance work backlog is all about sorting and filtering lists of work, a function that many maintenance software systems do not do well.
-Contact us for an example of a very effective way to use MS Excel, with a clever add-in, to simplify the backlog management process.
+For an example of a very effective way to use MS Excel, with a clever add-in, to simplify the backlog management process have a look at Part 1 “Scheduling Maintenance Work”.

 - For the backlog to be accurate, Maintenance and Operations Supervisors, and all others who request work, must ensure that there is a work order for all work that is to be done (except small jobs) and Maintenance Supervisors must ensure that for all work orders the status is changed to “Complete” (or the appropriate equivalent status in the maintenance computer system) as soon as the work is done.